 The Earliest Bible Translation

-Almost three hundred years before Jesus was born, some Jewish scribes in Egypt translated their Hebrew Bible into Greek.
+Almost three hundred years before Jesus was born, Jewish scribes in Egypt translated their Hebrew Bible into Greek.
 It was the common language of their day.
-Not much is known about this translation project because the only information we have about it is from a legend written about one hundred years after the fact.
-This legend, recorded in what is now known as The Letter of Aristeas, tells us how the translation from Hebrew into Greek began with the first five books of the Hebrew Bible known as the Pentateuch (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
-This much, at least, is true.
-The translation began with the Pentateuch and then over a period of a hundred years or more, Jewish people from Egypt and Palestine translated the rest of the Hebrew Bible.
+Not much is known about this translation project.
+The only information we have comes from a legend written about one hundred years after the fact.
+This legend, known as The Letter of Aristeas, tells us how the translation from Hebrew into Greek began with the first five books of the Hebrew Bible known as the Pentateuch (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
+This seems to at least be true: the translation began with the Pentateuch and then over a period of a hundred years or more, Jewish people from Egypt and Palestine translated the rest of the Hebrew Bible.

 How did the translators translate?